One of the true full-size SUVs, millions of Chevrolet Tahoes have plied the world’s roads since 1991.

 A faulty instrument panel can give you false information, or none, which can lead to speeding tickets or even a ticket for going too slow!

-Also, guessing one’s gas mileage can be stressful, and running out of gas, even more so.
+Also, guessing one’s gas mileage can be stressful, and running out of gasoline, is even more so.

-The issue with the instrument cluster of the Tahoe was prevalent between 2001 and 2008.
+The issue with the Tahoe instrument cluster was prevalent between 2001 and 2008.
 If you have a Tahoe of this vintage or are considering purchasing one, replacing the dash cluster will cost $750 to $900.

 Your car’s fuel system is under pressure, and a fuel cap that no longer fits properly can cause a check engine light to illuminate.

-This issue has shown up on Tahoes from 1996 to 2013.
+This issue has shown up in the Tahoes from 1996 to 2013.
 Although it is a simple fix that can cost less than $30, diagnosing the problem can cost a little over $100.

-The gas cap problem on Tahoe’s tends to occur at about 116,000 miles, yet it has happened to vehicles with less than 20,000 miles.
+The gas cap problem on the Tahoe tends to occur at about 116,000 miles, yet it has happened to vehicles with less than 20,000 miles.

 As with every part of your vehicle, you never know which piece was made on the wrong day.